Would you like to see the northern lights in Tromsø, Norway? Read on, as I give you the best tips and tricks to find them!

 What is the best month to see Northern Lights in Norway?

-The northern lights viewing season is September to early April, when you’ll experience the longest and darkest nights – the other half of the year, you probably won’t see dark sloes at all!
+The northern lights viewing season is late September to early April when you’ll experience the longest and darkest nights – the other half of the year, you probably won’t see dark skies at all!
 But weather and solar activity can also impact visibility, so it’s important to keep an eye on the forecast.

 What is the cheapest way to see the northern lights?